Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/projects/Research Study Proposal/Research Study Proposal.md

 ## Executive Summary

 This research study proposal focuses on Xiabuxiabu HotPot’s (shortened as XBXB), a Chinese hot pot restaurant brand, strategy to enter the U.S. market.
 It intends to provide a strategic direction for XBXB to establish a unique position in the highly homogeneous and saturated hot pot industry to improve its competitiveness.
 The proposal defines XBXB's current service model as the on-demand service model and referencing Haidilao’s service model, a hot pot restaurant brand known for its excellent service, to define the active service model.
 A research plan is proposed to XBXB to evaluate whether the mean profit of XBXB’s U.S. restaurants would increase by employing the active service model compared to employing the on-demand service model.
 A randomized controlled experiment is included in the plan to evaluate the research question.
 The 50 XBXB restaurants that are expected to be opened in the U.S. would be the sample of the experiment.
 Through random assignment, half of the restaurants would be assigned to the treatment group, which would employ the active service model; the other half of the restaurants would be assigned to the control group, which would employ the on-demand service model.
 After the employee training and recruitment costs are included, the total profit (EBIT) of each of the sampled restaurants in a 3-month operation period would be recorded as the dependent variable of the experiment.
 A two-sample, one-sided t-test would be applied to the mean profit of the two groups to examine the hypothesis of the study.
 The conclusion drawn from this study would be based on the p-value of the statistical test as well as the magnitude of the effect size observed.
 Lastly, two scenarios—no effect observed and an expected effect observed—of the proposed hypothesis were simulated to refine the research plan.
 The results of the simulations are included in the proposal.

 ## Statement of the Problem

-Xiabuxiabu HotPot (shortened as XBXB) is planning to expand into the U.S. market to increase its profitability.
+Xiabuxiabu HotPot (shortened as XBXB) is planning to expand into the U.S. market to increase profitability.

 Of all the cuisines in mainland China, hot pot accounts for the largest Chinese food market share at 14.1% ([Feng, 2019](https://www.xianjichina.com/news/details_281386.html)).
 Popularity also brings strong competition.
 According to the 2020 China Hotpot Category Special Report, the number of hot pot restaurants nationwide has exceeded 400,000 as of the first half of 2020 ([Wisdom Research, 2020](https://www.chyxx.com/research/202107/965829.html)).

-The hot pot category has high standardization characteristics, and nearly one-third of the market is occupied by Sichuan-Chongqing hot pot.
-Traditional hot pot and shabu-shabu dishes are mostly animal products and fresh produce, such as beef, lamb, pork, animal organs, leafy vegetables, root vegetables, etc. Unlike other cuisines, the dishes are offered to the customers with minimal culinary processing.
-As a result, hot pot restaurants are highly homogeneous in the products that they offer.
+The hot pot category is highly homogeneous in the food items that the restaurants offer.
+Hot pot dishes are mostly animal products and fresh produce, such as beef, lamb, pork, animal organs, leafy vegetables, root vegetables, etc. Unlike other cuisines, the dishes are offered to the customers with minimal culinary processing because the customers would be cooking the dishes in a hot pot themselves while they dine.
+As a result, it leaves little room for hot pot restaurants to differentiate with food.

 Unfortunately, American consumers rely heavily on the quality of food and service provided to evaluate Chinese restaurants ([Liu & Jang, 2009](https://doi.org/10.1016/j.ijhm.2008.10.008); [Ma et al., 2011](http://dx.doi.org/10.1080/1528008X.2011.541818)).
-XBXB is unable to change the industry's fate of product homogeneity, customer service is the only way for XBXB to differentiate itself.
+Since XBXB is unable to change the industry's fate of product homogeneity, customer service is the only way for XBXB to differentiate itself.
 However, American consumers prefer the high-quality, responsive, and reliable service provided by restaurants, which is contrary to XBXB’s current on-demand service model ([Donthu & Yoo, 1998](https://doi-org.ezproxy.cul.columbia.edu/10.1177%2F109467059800100207); [Furrer et al., 2000](https://doi-org.ezproxy.cul.columbia.edu/10.1177%2F109467050024004); Hofstede, 1991, Lee et al., 2015).
-Therefore, changing the customer service model could be a key factor in XBXB's success in the US market.
+Changing the customer service model could be a key factor for XBXB succeed in the US market.

 Therefore, XBXB’s managers should explore the possibility of improving its customer service by adopting the active service model in its U.S. restaurants.
 This service model took reference from Haidilao Hotpot’s service model.
 Haidilao Hotpot, a leading brand in the hot pot category, is known for its extraordinary customer service that attracts an enormous amount of customers every day, even if they need to wait for hours before sitting in and enjoying the hot pot.
 Adopting the active service model in XBXB’s U.S. restaurants is likely to increase its customer satisfaction, thus leading to improvement in revenue
  ([Sun & Kim, 2013](https://doi-org.ezproxy.cul.columbia.edu/10.1016/j.ijhm.2013.05.008)).